cipherlogs/uhugrid/README.md

 # UHU GRID

+Named *UHU* because of its default behavior. *Glue all items together and don't waste any free space.*
+Every time you refresh the page or request a layout change, a new layout will be generated even if the screen size stays the same.

-It works as the best alternative if
+It works as a best alternative if

 + Each card contains little to no inner content
 + The number of cards are dynamic, unknown or might change in the future